vyuh-tech/vyuh/README.md

 It comes with powerful capabilities like:

-- Remote configuration of content, enabling Server-Driven UI
+- [x] Building features atomically and in a modular fashion
-- Building features atomically and in a modular fashion
+- [x] Remote configuration of content, enabling Server-Driven UI
-- Extensible Plugin based model to add new third-party integrations
+- [x] Extensible Plugin based model to add new third-party integrations
-- Team Independence
+- [x] Team Independence
-- Decentralised development
+- [x] Decentralised development
-- Creating a family of apps with reusable features
+- [x] Creating a family of apps with reusable features
-- A growing set of integrations (aka building blocks) to make app development faster
+- [x] A growing set of integrations (aka building blocks) to make app development faster

 ## The Building Blocks